-And now we have an important problem: we have practically no experiments, We conclude that we must be extremely careful and use devices such as spherical wave expansions or whatever else we can put our hands on, to get a clearer picture and to simplify our subject.
+But yes, we have an important problem: there are practically no experiments.
+We conclude that we must be extremely careful and use devices such as spherical wave expansions or whatever else we can put our hands on, to get a clearer picture and to simplify our subject.